Bachelor's Hope (Chaptico, Maryland)

-Bachelor's Hope is a historic home located at Chaptico, St. Mary's County, Maryland.
+Bachelor's Hope is a historic home located at Chaptico, St. Mary's County, Maryland, listed as probably built between 1753 and 1790.

 It is known for the two-story brick central block with a jerkinhead roof, which contains one large ground-floor room.
 On either side are one-story, two-room brick wings.
 No other known 18th century structure in the state exists with a similar combination of the "Great Hall" plan, facade, and component features.

 It was listed on the National Register of Historic Places in 1972.